Jacqueline-Esbri/Surfs_Up/README.md

 - Determine the summary statistics for June
 - Determine the summary statistics for December

-Using Python, Pandas functions and methods, and SQLAlchemy, the date column of the Measurements table in a sqlite database was filtered to retrieve all temperatures for the month of June and December.
+Using Python, Pandas functions and methods, and SQLAlchemy, the date column of a Measurements table in a sqlite file was filtered to retrieve all temperatures for the month of June and December.
 The list of temperatures was then converted to a DataFrame.
-Lastly, summary statistics are generated for the DataFrame.
+Lastly, summary statistics was generated for the DataFrame.

 ## Resources